viamrobotics/docs/docs/how-tos/deploy-packages.md

 Don't forget to **Save**.

-All machines configured with your fragment, will update when they next check for configuration updates.
+All machines configured with your fragment will update when they next check for configuration updates.

 ## Next steps

-If you are setting up a larger fleet, you can use fragments to configure many machines and you can use Viam's provisioning manager, Viam Agent to automate the process of setting up machines with your fragments:
+If you are setting up a larger fleet, you can use fragments to configure many machines and you can use Viam's provisioning manager, Viam Agent, to automate the process of setting up machines with your fragments:

 {{< cards >}}
 {{% card link="/how-tos/one-to-many/" %}}